digitalNomadRudolf/react-appointment-planner/README.md

 # Project Description
-Focused on deepening my understanding of Redux Toolkit while reinforcing foundational knowledge in React.
+Focused on deepening my understanding of foundational knowledge in React.

 # React + Vite